f-blanco/funcnet/README.md

 # funcnet
-Data and code of the paper: "Punctuated ecological equilibrium in mammal communities over evolutionary time scales"
+Punctuated ecological equilibrium in mammal communities over evolutionary time scales

 The study of deep-time ecological dynamics has the ability to inform conservation decisions by